haifenghuang/golem/docs/tutorial.md

 println('Hello, world.');
 ```

+The function `println` is built in to Golem.
+There are several of these builtin functions
+in Golem.

 ## Basic Types

 Golem has a simple, straightforward type system.
-The basic types
+The basic primitive types
 include boolean, string, int and float.
 There is also 'null', which
 represents the absence of a value.
 Basic values are immutable.